jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 #### Data Cleaning:

 I initially reviewed the downloaded data in excel, since it’s the tool I am most familiar with in order to inspect and understand the information.
-After reviewing the datasets, I decided to begin the data manipulation process using SQL.
+After inspecting the datasets, I decided to begin the data manipulation process using SQL.

 A quick glance at the data shows that there are: